We continue from Lotus House.

 Jardin de Fiestas returns on the lagoon side of the promenade just before arriving at Mexico or just after leaving it depending on which way you’re walking.
-From this direction, The Berry Basket and La Isla Fresca are ahead on the right.
+If you’ve made a couple of margarita stops, then you may find yourself waffling between several different directions, some of which don’t technically exist.
+If you’re pointing this way at any given time during your visit, then Trowel & Trellis and La Isla Fresca are ahead on the right.

 Much to the chagrin of my bank account, everything is new this year.

 Tlacoyo: Blue Corn Masa topped with Black Bean Spread, Ground Chorizo, Queso Fresco, and Mexican Cream — $6.50

 What is more or less a thick corn chip underneath all of the toppings reminded me a lot of the Huarache that we saw back at the 2017 Festival of the Arts.
 For this year’s Flower and Garden Festival, we have a nice layer of flavorful smashed Black Beans, a considerable amount of spicy ground pork, a tangy cheese, and cool Mexican cream.
 The flavors end up being bold and complex and for the first time in a while, come together well.
 Try to order one shortly after they’re delivered from the restaurant across the way or the Blue Corn Masa may become a bit stale.
 I’d order another and that’s not something I typically say here.
 Everyone enjoyed it.

 Beef Torta: Braised Beef served on a Crispy Sourdough Roll with Queso Oaxaca, Avocado, Pickled Onions and Jalapeños in a Spicy Habanero Sauce — $6.50

 It’s been a while since I’ve been served a sandwich in a bowl.
 We didn’t have much luck righting the ship, so what you see here is about as representative of what we received as it gets.